YOWCT/internal-red-tape-reduction-report/content/pages/annex-2.md

 grassroots level…"

 > "…If a product is tested only at the level of the most secure and skilled user, then you are not listening to the needs of the largest group of users."

+{{< reportaside >}}

+##### Highlights

+Issues around the following:

+* New systems introduced with inadequate consultation of users, training, and support
+* Employee frustration, having to work with poorly-designed tools, finding workarounds, and lost time and productivity
+* Poor bandwidth
+* Non-standard software difficult to acquire
+* Blocked access to sites employees require to do their jobs
+* GCDocs downtime

+{{< /reportaside >}}

 Implementation is often accompanied by inadequate training, and a lack of support at the back end: